virajgite/HeavyWater-Project/README.md

 **Model:**

 I used (Multinomial) Naive Bayes model available in the scikit-learn.
 Trained the document on the undersampled document set and tested the model with various different sizes of test data.

-When splitting the undersampled document-set into 80% train 20% test. the model predicts the test data with 75% accuracy.
+When splitting the undersampled document set into 80%-train 20%-test, the model predicts the test data with 75% accuracy.
 For larger test data sizes the model consistently provides an accurracy of 75%.

 It is important to test different ML models(like Neural Nets, Random Forest etc) when devising a solution to a problem using ML.
 I did not check other models due to time constraint.